joho1968/POMjs/README.md

 **POMjs** uses a "minified" version of [normalize.css](https://necolas.github.io/normalize.css) to reset the DOM to reasonable settings :blush:

-**POMjs** includes no external resources and contains no tracking code or cookie management.
+**POMjs** includes no externally loaded resources and contains no tracking code or cookie management.

 ## Installation

 Download the distribution or clone the repo.
 Files and folders should be placed in your web root, or another folder accessible to your web server.
+All references to `CSS` and `Javascript` uses relative paths.

 There may be references to "Öppet Moln" ("Open Cloud"), which is a Swedish site run by the author of **POMjs**, [oppetmoln.se](https://oppetmoln.se), to promote open source solutions for general use.
 You can, of course, delete such references.